Communities

 Areas for improvement

-Peter Taylor‭ wrote about 2 months ago
+Peter Taylor‭ wrote 3 months ago

 I think there may be an interesting question in here somewhere, but it needs some work to bring it out.
 My first impression when reading it was that it is rather confusing.
 Who are Barsky and Benzaghou, and why is it relevant that they in particular haven't proved something that no-one has proved?
 Why is there so much repetition?
 That makes the first half of the question look like ChatGPT asked it rather than a person.